fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

 |
 |
 |
-|

-Now you want to create a remote repository of the main vpp-docs repo (naming it upstream), so we can merge our repo and the main repo together.
+Now you want to create a new remote repository of the main vpp-docs repo (naming it upstream).

 .. code-block:: shell